byronsharman/byronsharman.com/src/lib/assets/markdown/blogs/summer-2025.md

 ## Summary

-The relaxing part of summer ended a few weeks before school started because the first few weeks of school are some of the busiest for an ACM president.
 Aside from the activities described above, I spent a lot of time traveling with and to family, seeing friends from high school, and attending various events.
 All of these made for a quite enjoyable few months.

-There's quite a few months left before next summer, so it remains to be seen what that one will be like.
+It's quite a while until next summer, so it remains to be seen what that one will be like.
 For now, it's time to focus on school!